oxbshw/context-engineering/00_foundations/09_persistence_and_resonance.md

 As described in the IBM paper, these attractors serve as cognitive frameworks that organize information:

-> "For instance, providing our “cognitive tools” to GPT-4.1 increases its pass@1 performance on AIME2024 from 26.7% to 43.3%, bringing it very close to the performance of o1-preview." — [IBM June 2025](https://www.arxiv.org/pdf/2506.12115)
+> "For instance, providing our 'cognitive tools' to GPT-4.1 increases its pass@1 performance on AIME2024 from 26.7% to 43.3%, bringing it very close to the performance of o1-preview."
->
->
-> Providing LLMs with 'cognitive tools' enables them to form stable attractor states that persist across reasoning steps, significantly improving performance on complex tasks.

 ### Types of Attractors